 It wasn’t really until this year, when I confronted a lot of what this university stood for and the institutions it preserved, that it really did matter who we read in class far beyond an author’s notability with respect to College Board courses.
 The books assigned as required readings or supplemental materials mattered because those reading lists told me whose voices in history and in modern academia were being prioritized.
 I began to ask questions: who shapes my academic journey through this institution?
 Am I being taught by contemporary experts in my field with years of research and diverse understanding of concepts?
 Or is it actually the same 15 men from hundreds of years before, their words twisted and turned and wrung out every which way?
 The same men whose musings on the world are taken as gospel, deconstructed and reconstructed over and over with some facsimile of nuance?

 My answer now may be a bit cynical, but I feel like I’m entitled to a bit of cynicism once in a while, especially because when the first time I saw a reading list that had an even 50-50 distribution of male and female authors, I was shocked.
 It wasn’t a sudden thing and even looking back at this class I took, I realized that I’d had the impression that there was an overwhelming majority of female authors on our syllabus.
-In fact, it was more equitable as 7 out of the 13 authors we read identified as female.
+In fact, it was more equitable as 7 out of the 13 authors we read were female.
 But this made me confront a different question: why was my perception of this distribution so skewed in hindsight?
 Was it really that astonishing that approximately half of our core readings were authored by women?

 My gut reaction, with absolutely no evidence to prove it, was that I must feel this way because most of my other reading-heavy courses did not assign or encourage the reading of enough academic work written by women.
 I knew that going into politics and public policy would mean entering a male-dominated field, but I was sure that that didn’t mean female academics simply didn’t exist as my male professors seemed to pretend.